For long weekends away or daily commute, a tail pack is, in my opinion, the best motorcycle luggage you can buy.

 Gaffa tape is great at stopping any loose straps from rubbing your bike's paintwork

 Pack a cargo net in your tailbag pocket.
-They're excellent at helping you carry more stuff - you never know when you're going to need it.
+They're excellent at helping you carry more stuff and they're also handy to help secure your tail pack.

 Soft motorcycle luggage FAQs